 TSC is a life-long disorder, and people with the condition must learn how to live with it.
-For parents of children with TSC, the challenge of living with the condition starts early.
+For parents of children with TSC, the challenge of living with the disorder starts early.
 If your child has TSC, keep these basic guidelines in mind.

 - Learn all you can about the disorder.
 TSC is a complex disorder that can impact your and your child’s lives in many different ways.
 The more you know about the condition, the better able you’ll be to cope and support your child.

 - Educate others, and be an advocate for your child.
-Ensure important people in your child’s life, including family members and teachers, understand how the disorder affects your child.
+Ensure essential people in your child’s life, including family members and teachers, understand how the disorder affects your child.
 When it comes to educational resources, know your child’s rights, and be prepared to stand up for them.

 Tuberous Sclerosis Complex Brain Science